independenceee/pyhydra/README.md

 ## 🤝 Contributing

-Contributions are welcome to enhance Hydrano’s functionality, documentation, or performance.
+Contributions are welcome to enhance PyHydra’s functionality, documentation, or performance.
 To contribute:

 1. Fork the repository:
    ```bash